michelesr/thesis/src/ts.md

     [launcher] chrome #2 passed
     [launcher] firefox #1 passed

-The images used for `hub`, `firefox` and `chrome` containers are provided by Selenium developers and retrieved from Docker Hub.
-The `michelesr/protractor` image is retrieved from Docker Hub and has been built using the Dockerfile exposed previously.
+The images used for `hub`, `firefox` and `chrome` containers, provided by Selenium developers, are retrieved from Docker Hub.
+The `michelesr/protractor` image, retrieved from Docker Hub, has been built using the Dockerfile exposed previously.

 ### Inspect browsers behaviour through VNC